nevencaplar/AGN-Variability-Simulations/README.md

 	tbin_in=8640000.

-- LClength_in - length of the created light-curve, in the power of 2, lengh=2** LClength_in
+- LClength_in: length of the created light-curve, as the exponent to the power of 2, lengh=2** LClength_in
-- tbin_in = time duration of the created light curve
+- tbin_in: time duration of the created light curve

 ---
+Parameters describing the broker power-law PSD of the light curve.
+The parameters are described with Equation 3 in the paper.

 	A_in=30
 	v_bend_in=2.e-10
 	a_low_in=1.0
 	a_high_in=2.0
 	c_in=0.0

-Parameters describing the broker power-law PSD of the light curve.
-The parameters are described with Equation 3 in the paper.

 - A_in: normalization
 - v_bend_in: frequency of the bend of the power-law